paepcke/canvas_utils/README.md

 - **copy_aux_tables.py**: export the aux tables to csv.
 - **refresh_history.py**: list the available auxiliary tables, and the still missing tables.
 - restore_tables.py: replace an aux table with the latest of its backups.
 - clear_old_backups.py: remove all but a specified number of backups.
 Called automatically.
+But if errors interrupt runs, this script may be called with the number of maximum backup tables as command line parameter.

 Example for creating the tables in `Auxiliaries`: